vapstack/rbi/README.md

 4. **Materialization**
    Only the final set of matching IDs is materialized.
 Record values are fetched from bbolt only for IDs that survive all filters.

+> Currently, there is no full-fledged query planner,
+> and instead the code relies on several fast-path implementations.
+> If you have experience with database indexing and have the time and interest
+> to help the project, pull requests are very welcome.

 ## Ordering Limitations